dyne/Agiladmin/README.md

 [![Build Status](https://travis-ci.org/dyne/Agiladmin.svg?branch=master)](https://travis-ci.org/dyne/Agiladmin)

-A cross-platform application that offers an integrated environment for the administration of human-resources in small and medium organisations and enterprises.
+A cross-platform application for payroll administration.
+Spreadsheet based environment for processing timesheets through project administration, fit for use by small and medium organisations and enterprises.

-Agiladmin is an ideal tool for startups and research organisations, it is used internally at Dyne.org to document working hours, calculate budgets and pay co-workers based on monthly efforts.
+Agiladmin is used internally at Dyne.org to document working hours, calculate budgets and pay co-workers based on monthly efforts.

-Agiladmin accepts and renders Excel files to ease the integration with the workflow of expert financial admins without disrupting their tooling.
-It adopts Git as a backend to synchronise the collection of timesheets and leverages the power of Clojure in data-centric applications to allow easy generation and customisation of graphics and reports related to personnel and projects.
+Agiladmin accepts and renders `xlsx` files to ease the integration with the workflow of expert financial admins without disrupting their tooling.
+It adopts Git as a backend to synchronise the collection of timesheets.
+It leverages the power of Clojure in data-centric applications to allow easy generation and customisation of graphics and reports related to personnel and projects.

 Agiladmin should be considered software in ALPHA stage and for now is only used internally at Dyne.org to manage research projects according to the EU Horizon 2020 financial guidelines.

 Users should consider this a technological preview and Dyne.org staff may or may not be able to help adopting this software at this stage.
 We are working on more documentation and once in BETA stage we will offer training and support.

 ## License

-Copyright (C) 2016-2017 Dyne.org foundation
+Copyright (C) 2016-2018 Dyne.org foundation

 Sourcecode written and maintained by Denis Roio <jaromil@dyne.org>